theopensystemslab/planx-new/doc/architecture/decisions/0002-create-reverse-proxy-for-hasura.md

 **Staging & Production environments**

-Having `HasuraProxy` and `HasuraGraphQLEngine` be tightly coupled may not prove be ideal if both need to scale independently.
+Having `HasuraProxy` and `Hasura` be tightly coupled may not prove be ideal if both need to scale independently.
 We could mitigate this in a number of ways if it proves to be necessary -
  - Increase memory available to one of the containers
  - Refactor into two separate services, and address a more complex Fargate networking setup